quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/quasarframework/quasar/issues) to check if it is already answered or even fixed in the development branch (`dev`).

-- The issue list of the [main repo](https://github.com/quasarframework/quasar) is **exclusively** for bug reports and feature requests.
+- The issue list of the [main repo](https://github.com/quasarframework/quasar) is **exclusively** for bug reports and docs reports.
 Non-conforming issues will be closed immediately.

   - For simple beginner questions, you can get quick answers from the [Quasar Discord chat](https://chat.quasar.dev).

-  - For more complicated questions, you can use [the official forum](https://forum.quasar-framework.org/category/11/help).
+  - For more complicated questions, you can use [the Discussions section](https://forum.quasar.dev).
 Make sure to provide enough information when asking your questions - this makes it easier for others to help you!

+  - For feature requests, you can [start a new feature discussion](https://github.com/quasarframework/quasar/discussions/new?category=ideas-proposals).

+- Try to search for your issue, it may have already been answered or even fixed in the development branch (`dev`).

 - Check if the issue is reproducible with the latest stable version of Quasar.
 If you are using a pre-release, please indicate the specific version you are using.